 Susan's three decades in the nonprofit trenches were invested in raising millions, working on political campaigns, serving on boards, mentoring advocates and developing leaders.
+She now consults with nonprofit and schools who want to shift their workplace culture.

 Some of Susan's fave professional highlights include: being a queer female leader in the 90s environmental movement, leading 16 Campus Green Vote, Environmental Justice and Environmental Journalism training academies for college students, co-founding an early AmeriCorps program, overseeing EWG.org's massive email list growth, developing corporate partnerships at BoardSource, and bringing play to kids via Playworks and KaBOOM!